Skip to main content

 Written by Habib Ullah

-Updated today
+Updated yesterday

 Dynamic Marketing Lists are saved segments of contacts that update themselves automatically based on filters (for example: practice area, region, engagement, marketing preferences).